Data-Frog-Central/sf2000-video-player/README.md

 4. Put your source videos in input.
 5. Run "convert_custom.bat" and select your settings.
 Recommended: Xvid + MP3 audio.
 6. When it finishes copy the videos from output_avi_xvid to your memory card - either:
-   a) copy to /VIDEOS/ if you want to load them manually from the interface or
+- copy to /VIDEOS/ if you want to load them manually from the interface or
-   b) copy them to /ROMS/a0_player/ and run make-romlist.bat from the main directory of the card, if you want them visible in ROMS on the console.
+- copy them to /ROMS/a0_player/ and run make-romlist.bat from the main directory of the card, if you want them visible in ROMS on the console.

 ### Recommended Settings